instance-id/vectorizer/README.md

 The reason for this tool is to be able to upload project files without having to hit OpenAI api's every time I wanted to upload something.

-While the tool works, there is some setup required,and bugs to work out.
-I would not recommend using it yet, but I can't tell you what to do with your life.
+While the tool works, there is some setup required and probably some bugs yet to be discovered.
+I would not recommend using it for anything serious, but I can't tell you what to do with your life.

 > **Note**